 Every year each class delivers the Taking Care Project, which helps children to be able to share their worries including any concerns about bullying.
-In addition to the PSHE curriculum we have a teaching assistant who runs Relax Kids sessions and provides support for children with social, emotional and mental health problems.
+In addition to the PSHE curriculum we have a TA who runs nurture groups and provides support for children with social, emotional and mental health problems.
 Our aim is to remove of barriers to learning and participation by establishing a climate of trust and respect for all.
 The use of drama, role-play and social stories are used to help pupils understand their feelings and express their views.
 Pupils are invited to tell us their views about a range of school issues through the annual pupil questionnaire.